 • Another important aspect of coaching remote employees is making them feel welcome and a part of the culture.
 If your organization allows employees to work remotely or has invited gig workers, then it becomes essential that they integrate teamwork and work culture in the working as well.

 • Technologies for co-working that can be seamlessly shared with remote workers and traditional workers will be helpful.
-Also having a process of coaching for remote workers is important to retain them.
+Also having a process of coaching remote workers is important to retain them.

 Some of the main principles that play a pivotal role in gig employees’ professional life include – performance-led accountability, increased problem solving, high productivity, and increased employee engagement.
 The organization should aim at motivating and encouraging not just their traditional employees, but also independent employees to give them more freedom, opportunities, and flexibility.
 Aspects like department and team meetings, feedback sessions, and performance reviews are helpful for building the overall culture that encourages teamwork.

 There are many reasons why employees want to become a part of the gig economy, but it is important that employers are aware of the status of contract workers.
-Independent workers mean that employers don’t have a direct control on the way they work and their performance.
+Independent workers mean that employers don’t have direct control over the way they work and their performance.
 Treating gig workers, the same as your regular workers can trigger a host of employment liability issues.
 Therefore, it is important to keep in mind that gig workers represent their companies to clients and try to make their work experience enjoyable as well as beneficial at the same time.